TheAwiteb/data2sound/README.md

 | 2687.94MB | 2687.94MB | 01:28:13 | 12.76s | [Soundcloud-link](https://soundcloud.com/awiteb/pop-os-2204-amd64-intel-23iso) |
 | 35.3MB | 35.3MB | 00:01::27 | 206.04ms | [Soundcloud-link](https://soundcloud.com/awiteb/rust-1671zip) |

+## Disclaimer
+This tool was designed for educational purposes as it explains how to save data in an audio file.
+It is not recommended to exploit this thing to use cloud audio storage services to store your data, as your account may be banned.

 ## License
 This project is licensed under the MIT license.
 See the LICENSE file for more information.